mc-carlessi/mysql-enterprise-security/security-audit/security-audit.md

     <copy>SELECT emp_no,salary FROM employees.salaries WHERE salary > 90000;</copy>
     ```

+## Task 6: Use Audit - only log access to salaries tables

-8. Let's setup Audit to only log access to salaries tables.
+1. Let's setup Audit to only log access to salaries tables.
 Using the <span style="color:red">Administrative Account</span>, create a Audit Filter for salaries

     **![#00cc00](https://via.placeholder.com/15/00cc00/000000?text=+) shell>**

     ```
     <copy>mysql -uroot -pWelcome1! -h 127.0.0.1 -P 3306</copy>
     ```